BeamTeam Books header - getting real

 by Tim Ray

-This is a pretty radical way of looking at life, since most of us believe that our happiness depends on a wide range of outer circumstances – such as the state of our health (how our bodies are functioning), our relationships to the people who are close to us, i.e. our partner, parents, children, and friends, the amount of money we have in the bank, the kind of home we have, the car we drive, the kind of job we have, the way we look, the clothes we have, our age, our weight, our hair, our size, where we live….
-According to Barbara, the list of outer circumstances and things that our happiness depends on is endless.
+This is a pretty radical way of looking at life, since most of us believe that our happiness depends on a wide range of outer events and circumstances – such as the state of our health (how our bodies are functioning), our relationships to the people who are close to us, i.e. our partners, parents, children, and friends, the amount of money we have in the bank, the kind of home we have, the cars we drive, the kind of jobs we have, the way we look, the clothes we have, our age, our weight, our hair, our size, where we live….
+According to Barbara, the list of outer conditions and things that our happiness depends on is endless.
 “No wonder we are unhappy.
 No wonder we feel that happiness is so illusive!” she says.
-“We’ve got it all wrong – backwards – because we don’t understand the nature of mind.
-Nothing in the outer world can make us happy or unhappy because the only thing we can experience is our own thinking.
+“We’ve got it all wrong – backwards.
+And it’s all because we don’t understand the nature of mind.
+And we don’t see that nothing in the outer world can make us happy or unhappy because the only thing we can experience is our own thinking.
 And this radical understanding is the key to living a happy life.”

-Barbara says that the book was born one afternoon when she was lying on her sofa thinking...“OK Barbara, now that you’ve been through so much and are getting older, what do you need to remember to live a happy life?
+Barbara’s book was born one afternoon when she was lying on her sofa thinking...“OK now that you’ve been through so much and are getting older, what do you need to remember to live a happy life?
 If you would sum it all up, what would it be?
 What do you need to remember to get you through the rest of your life in a better way?”

 Lessons from a dramatic life